-Table 3.4.2.3 Headboat angler days and l percent distribution by state 2010-2014 1 abic 5.4.2.5. i iouuoout ungioi uuys un a percent distribution. , by state, 2010 2014.
+Table 3.4.2.3.
+Headboat angler days and percent distribution, by state, 2010-2014.

-\Starting in 2013, SRHS data has been reported separately for NW Florida and Alabama, but has been combined in this table for consistency with previous years.
+Starting in 2013, SRHS data has been reported separately for NW Florida and Alabama, but has been combined in this table for consistency with previous years.